 • It’s a virtual group that will meet using video conferencing technology accessible via a desktop, laptop, tablet or phone.
 Easy.
 Convenient.
 Quick.

 • We’ll meet twice a month for 2 hours with a hard start time and a hard stop time.
 Speed.
 Convenience.
-Consistently.
+Consistency.
 That’s 24 times a year for a total of 48 hours – the most important you’ll ever do!

 • Two groups to choose from: a morning group that will meet from 7am – 9am Central and an afternoon group that will meet from 4pm – 6pm Central.
 Together, each group will determine the best day of the week.
 We’ll meet every other week.
+Members will join one or the other.

 • “By invitation only.”
 The process isn’t painful or exhaustive, but it is intentional and purposeful.
+Every small business owner can derive big benefits from The Peer Advantage, but I’m not accepting just anybody or everybody.

-• Business owners only – just 14 very special small business owners
+• Business owners only – just 14 very special small business owners to form the first two charter groups

-• People willing to be human
+• People willing to be human – people will to share their experiences and expertise

-• Smart, curious people anxious to learn
+• Smart, curious people anxious to learn – this is no place for know-it-alls

-• Hungry to grow, get unstuck and reach new heights of success/achievement
+• Hungry to grow, get unstuck and reach new heights of success/achievement – competitive and anxious to build more a more thriving business

-• Fearless of accountability (and hard work)
+• Fearless of accountability (and hard work) – this isn’t for dreamers; it’s for doers

 • Committed to be among the highest achieving business owners on the planet

 I’m currently interviewing small business owners to assemble the most effective group possible.
 Size and revenue considerations are just part of it.
 Don’t let your smallness or your largeness prevent us from talking.
+The goal is to launch these two groups by the end of the summer, 2017.

 Year Of The Peer Podcast with Leo Bottary – Leo shares why he started his podcast here.
 It’s proof of how the power of peers can elevate our accomplishments and our performance.